wanb-psych/Assignments/README.md

 # Assignment
-python practice of neuroimaging: functional and structural index, gradients, so forth
+# python practice of neuroimaging: functional and structural index, gradients, so forth
+# First lesson